glitchgod/feedrss/README.md

 \-Only 35mb on idle and only goes up 1-3mb per url added.

+\-Compare ini file to see if file was previously downloaded.

 --------------------------------------------------------------------------------------------------------------------------------------------

 <strong>LIMITS:</strong>

 \-No Magnets (I can’t figure out how to work magnet links since they are encoded)

-\-CURRENTLY doesn’t check the parse against the torrents\_downloaded.ini to prevent multiple of the same.

 --------------------------------------------------------------------------------------------------------------------------------------------

 <strong>Bugs</strong> (To the best of my knowledge):

-\-If the rss feed is more than 10,000 torrents the program locks up for multiple minutes but does pull through eventually.
+\-If the rss feed is more than 1,000 torrents the program locks up for multiple minutes but does pull through eventually.

 \-Small delay of the parsing timer restarting and the files appearing.